|reichorn on Back In the Saddle Again|

 I’m slipping into rapture.

 That was impossible, though.
 Wasn’t it?
-He’d entered the rapture-state only three times, once at each stage of the Testing he’d undergone over the spring term.
-But then the seiyadiric power had been mediated by the Academy’s shewstone, the scrying tool of Sophieli rhapsodes.
-Only sorcerers could induce rapture without the aid of occultics or, in the case of the Aletheic magi of the Order of Macariel, the mathemic intercession of Sukalli, daimons of the Outworld.
+He’d entered the rapture-state three times before, once at each stage of the Testing he’d undergone over the spring term.
+But in those cases the seiyadiric power had been mediated by the Academy’s shewstone, the scrying tool of Sophieli rhapsodes.
+Only sorcerers could induce rapture without either the aid of occultics or the intercession of Sukalli, daimons of the Outworld.

 Jerome was no sorcerer—not yet, at least.
 But impossible or not, there was no denying the queasy push-pull of rapture as it wrenched through him, an uncanny sensation, as if he stood both inside and outside of his own body.